SuperHuman12/UnikoinGold-UKG-Contract/README.md

 - 200 million total tokens distributed between presale and sale participants
 - Both sale and presale participants will have their balances checked by the proxy contract that is already on the blockchain
-- Sale participants will receive their tokens calling a function to claim them
+- Sale participants will receive their tokens automatically
-        - This will be done programmatically with a script that distributes the token via multiple transactions
 - Locked Presale participants will receive their tokens at a rate of 10% every 9 days over a total of 90 days
     - A call to the claim function will give them all their available tokens, to date
     - These participants will have to call `claimPresaleTokens` function to receive these tokens